fffonion/lua-resty-openssl/README.md

 [openssl.list_cipher_algorithms](#openssllist_cipher_algorithms)
 or `openssl list -cipher-algorithms`

-Staring from OpenSSL 3.0, this function accepts an optional `properties` parameter to explictly select provider to fetch algorithms.
+Starting with OpenSSL 3.0, this function accepts an optional `properties` parameter to explictly select provider to fetch algorithms.

 [Back to TOC](#table-of-contents)